gustafsson96/projekt-dt211g/README.md

 * HTML for structure.
 * SCSS for styling.
 * JavaScript to create all main functionality and API mashup.
-* Leaflet to render a map and pin breweries.
+* Leaflet to render a map to pin breweries on.

 ## Deployment
 The application has been deployed to the web using **[Netlify](https://www.netlify.com)**.
 It is updated automatically when changes/updates are pushed to the main branch.